PamalaMadhumithaYadav/WirelessSoundControl/README.md

 # Wireless Sound Control (macOS)
 This project enables macOS users to control system volume and mute/unmute audio via webcam-detected hand gestures.
 It uses MediaPipe for hand tracking and OpenCV for visuals.
 Volume is adjusted by thumb-index finger distance.
 An open palm mutes, a peace sign unmutes.

-Control your macOS system volume and mute/unmute audio using intuitive hand gestures detected by your webcam.
-This project leverages MediaPipe for robust hand tracking and OpenCV for real-time video processing and visual feedback.

 ## Features

 * **Gesture-Based Volume Control:** Adjust system volume by varying the distance between your thumb and index finger.